vikbehal/Explore/Power BI/Day 12.md

 -Cannot modify formatting settings for just mobile devices

 ## Tips
 1. One can connect to Power BI Service and (if firewall is configured accordingly), to Power BI Report Server too
+2. One can only add reports designed on report view (canvas) on mobile view.
+There is no additional changes that we can do just for mobile
+3. Dashboard customization can only be done from Power BI Service.
+By default Microsoft puts all reports on Mobile view.
+You can remove/resize required reports.
+You pin/unpin tiles here

 ## Sample Data
 Download from [here](https://docs.microsoft.com/en-us/power-bi/create-reports/sample-datasets)